(1737-1793)

 The Congress met in May 1775.
 George Washington was appointed leader of the Continental Army while Hancock was appointed congress president.
 Hancock would give the coming American war effort financial support while his presidential role was more of a figurehead position, with congressional decisions generally achieved through committee.
 In August of the same year, he wed Dorothy Quincy, who came from a merchant family as well.
 Hancock’s business fortune by this time had significantly dwindled.

-READ More: How to Dry Mint Leaves
+READ More: How to Cook Carrots in the Microwave

 Hancock became the first representative to sign the Declaration of Independence on July 4, 1776, a document which maintained that the thirteen American states were free of British rule.
 Hancock left a sizable signature with flourish; the idea of leaving one’s “John Hancock” on paperwork has meaning to this day.